The days of getting a free checked bag on every flight are long gone – unless if you’re flying Southwest Airlines.

 |Middle East & Africa||Free||Free|

-The first way is free.
+The first way to avoid paying Delta baggage fees is completely free.
 You just have to pack a bit less.

 Delta says these bags should be roughly 22 inches by 14 inches by 9 inches, which is a standard carry-on size.
 And unlike some other major international airlines, there’s no weight limit on your carry on with Delta.